nest/nest-simulator/doc/htmldoc/nest_sonata/nest_sonata_guide.rst

 The NEST SONATA guide
 =====================

-Native support for networks described by the SONATA format [1]_ was introduced in NEST 3.5.
-The SONATA format is meant to support a variety of neural simulator software, and hence has soft restrictions on how a SONATA network is specified.
-This guide provides the details on the NEST support of the SONATA format.
+NEST supports building and simulating networks of point neurons described by the SONATA format [1]_.
+This guide provides the details about how a SONATA network must be specified to be supported natively by NEST.

 .. _sec:sonata_overview: